mrf2isis - Import PDS formatted MiniRF level1 or level2 image cube into Isis format

 2) When the new code is deployed it will reference the updated pdsProjectionLineSampToXY_V2.def and have the correct updated hardcoded default values.
 The old pdsProjectionLineSampToXY.def will be deprecated but will be left in place fo the old versions of the programs.
 Note that test data will be updated when the new code is deployed.
 If old versions of the programs are tested against the new test data they may fail the tests.

-#16 Updated by Trent Hare about 1 year ago
+#16 Updated by Trent Hare over 1 year ago

 I agree with the roll-out as John has described.
 But given that pdsProjectionLineSampToXY.def is used from the ISIS3DATA area, once this is changed, might it impact users who update (rsync) "DATA" but not ISIS?
 Should this file be versioned? e.g.